 What Makes K-W Great!

 “What makes K-W great!” is an exclamation, not a question.
-While the trend around the country is to try to make big schools act more like small ones, we already have that mastered.
-Technically, the Kenyon-Wanamingo Public Schools offer overlapping layers of social capital.
+While the trend across the country is to try to make big schools act more like small ones, we already have that mastered.
+Technically, the Kenyon-Wanamingo Public Schools offer overlapping layers of bonding social capital.
 In simpler terms, our students have the opportunity to participate in a comprehensive range of curricular, co-curricular, and extra-curricular activities with very few restrictions.
 If a K-W student wishes to take a class, join a team, or participate in an activity they can.
-A K-W student will see their peers, school staff, and community members in multiple settings with regular frequency, which adds value to their educational experience.
+A K-W student will regularly see their peers, school staff, and community members in multiple settings, which adds value to their educational experience.

 Layers of positive relationships make K-W great!
 We are the Knights and we have blended Kenyon, Wanamingo, and parts of the surrounding area into a culture that is symbolically represented by the traditional strengths displayed within a Knighthood.
 A Knight is not gender specific.
 Knights learn from their adult and upper classman role models about the core values of respect and service to others.
 Our Knights strive to be the best that they can be.
 They take pride in their school, their community, and are held to high standards.

-Here are just a few examples from 2016-2017 that demonstrate the merit of our approach to personalized, comprehensive education:
+Here are just a few examples from the 2017-2018 school year that demonstrate the merit of our approach to personalized, comprehensive education:

-- State Class AA Volleyball Tournament – Third place team.
+· State Class AA Team Volleyball Tournament qualifiers

-- Minnesota State Fair FFA Overall Premier Exhibiting Chapter – First Place, State Vice-President.
+· Minnesota State Fair – FFA Overall Premier Exhibiting Chapter

 · Regional Robotics Competition – 25th place out of 54 competitors.

 · Minnesota State – Mankato Engineering Machine Design Contest, First and Sixth Place Teams